Calculating & Working Out Holiday Accrual

 • You can work out holiday accrual by hour, day, or week for most employees.

-Holiday accrual is when an employee accumulates paid holiday leave on a monthly basis.
-Through holiday accrual, employees begin earning paid holiday from their first day on the job.
+Holiday accrual is the process of an employee accumulating paid holiday on a monthly basis.
+An employee begins earning paid holiday from their first day on the job.

-The Working Time Regulations 1998 require companies to offer employees 28 days (or 5.6 weeks) of paid holiday annually, although you can offer more.
+The UK's Working Time Regulations 1998 legislation requires that companies offer employees 28 days (or 5.6 weeks) of paid holiday annually.

 Holiday pay accrual is the amount of holiday time that an employee has left over at the end of a 12-month period that has not been used or paid.
 An employee is entitled by law to payment for this unused holiday time, although you can decide how this is compensated, whether through payment or by honouring this holiday time at a later date.
 Holiday accrual refers to any paid holiday time accumulated, regardless of whether it’s been used or not.